CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/lateral/03-better-examples.md

 This will return at least one row for every event in se_details, and return the top five (or as many as exist, if there are fewer than 5 results) in descending order of fatality date in the fatalities table for that event.

+You may notice that in this case we had to include an ON clause (the 'on true' at the end), this is because we are using a left join, which requires an ON clause, so that rows from the 'se_details' table are returned even if they don't have any rows returned from the 'se_fatalities' lateral sub-query.

 ## Wrap Up